RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

   https://github.com/surge-synthesizer/clap-saw-demo/blob/main/src/clap-saw-demo.h#L91
   https://github.com/surge-synthesizer/clap-saw-demo/blob/main/src/clap-saw-demo.h#L355
   That seems a bit like overkill to me.
-A std::unordered_map is already a (moderately) complex data structure.
+A std::unordered_map is already a (moderately) complex data structure (specifically, it's a hash table).
 I don't really want to pull in that kind of complexity just to handle the humble parameter ids.

 - Alternatively, one could just store the ids in a unordered array and use a linear search for each parameter lookup by id.
 That would imply a O(N) lookup cost which is probably not acceptable